LiuXinchen1997/Scan-Point-Cloud-Seg-Dataset/README.md

 ## 2 Processing Procedure

-Branch 1: input points (only xyz) and textured mesh, output segmentation label file with xyz and rgb.
+Branch 1: input points file (.xyz, only xyz) and textured mesh file (.obj), output segmentation label file with xyz and rgb (.xyz/.npy, xyzrgbl).

     1. Label foreground points from raw point cloud with tool software such as MeshLab.